Derek Rae: Career

 Rae moved to the United States in anticipation of the 1994 FIFA World Cup.
 FIFA hired him as a press officer and he oversaw the World Cup games that were held at Foxboro Stadium.
 Rae met his wife Beth Powers while working on World Cup preparations and the two would later settle in Beverly, Massachusetts.

 Rae called Major League Soccer games for the New England Revolution from 1996 to 1999 and again in 2001, for the MetroStars in 2000 and the Los Angeles Galaxy in 1996.

 After the World Cup, Rae joined ESPN International, where he called Eredivisie and Campeonato Brasileiro Série A games.
 His role later expanded to calling more than 150 games a year and hosting a weekly studio-based football discussion show, PressPass.
 He also writes a column called "Rae's Say" for ESPNsoccernet.

 Rae is fluent in German and dabbles in several other languages.
 Rae has been known to call consulates to confirm that he has the correct pronunciation of a player's name.

+From 2002 to 2009, he teamed up with Tommy Smyth as the lead broadcast team for the UEFA Champions League telecasts on ESPN2, including the final on-location.
+The duo also paired up for their coverage of UEFA Euro 2008 and 2009 FIFA Confederations Cup before they returned to provide alternate British English coverage on the Amazon Video broadcast of Thursday Night Football in the US since 2017.

-In August 2009, Rae began splitting his time between the States and Scotland after being hired as lead commentator for Scottish Premier League matches on the UK version of ESPN.
+In August 2009, Rae began splitting his time between the States and Scotland after being hired as lead play-by-play commentator for Scottish Premier League matches on ESPN UK.

 In June 2010, he was in South Africa to commentate on 12 matches at the 2010 FIFA World Cup finals for ESPN USA partnered by Robbie Mustoe and Ally McCoist.
 In the summer of 2010 it was announced that Rae would be making the move back to the UK to continue commentating on a wider basis for ESPN's London-based channel.

 In July 2013, Rae was confirmed as one of the lead voices on the new BT Sport channels.
-He commentated every week on the SPFL as well as the Europa League, Bundesliga and Ligue 1.
+He commentated every week on the SPFL as well as the Europa League, Bundesliga, and Ligue 1.